miguelsndc/vault/Zettelkasten/Cormen Exercises Ch.2.md

 	count = 0
 	if p != r
 		q = (p + r) / 2
-		count = count + CountInversions(A, p, q)
+		CountInversions(A, p, q)
-		count = count + CountInversions(A, q + 1, r)
+		CountInversions(A, q + 1, r)
-		count = count + Count(A, p, q, r)
+		count += Count(A, p, q, r)
 	return count
 ```

-This sorts the array in the process also, but honestly who gives a fuck, i'd rather do this than waste even more space to keep a copy of $A$, job is done
+This sorts the array in the process also, but honestly who gives a fuck, the job is done, i'd rather do this than waste even more space to keep a copy of $A$.